IWantDayDayUp/cf/paper.md

 - The acceptance rate of the virtual network is given priority, resulting in fragmentation of the substrate network resources and serious waste of resources.

-`In the node mapping stage, such algorithms only focus on maximizing the possibility of the current virtual network being accepted, do not optimize the deployment location of the virtual network according to the actual configuration and consumption of resources in the network, and lack of synergy between different virtual networks, resulting in the early use of key resources in the network, fragmentation of the underlying network resources is difficult to recycle, and the acceptance rate of subsequent virtual network requests is reduced.`
+`In the node mapping stage, such algorithms only focus on maximizing the possibility of the current virtual network being accepted, do not optimize the deployment location of the virtual network according to the actual configuration and consumption of resources in the network, and lack of synergy between different virtual networks, resulting in the early use of key resources in the network, fragmentation of the substrate network resources is difficult to recycle, and the acceptance rate of subsequent virtual network requests is reduced.`

 - Node mapping and link mapping are separated from each other, resulting in the low acceptance rate of virtual network.

-`Completely separated two-stage mapping, lack of synergy between nodes and links, there will be adjacent virtual nodes mapped to two remote substrate nodes, resulting in increased virtual link mapping overhead, reducing the utilization of underlying network resources.`
+`Completely separated two-stage mapping, lack of synergy between nodes and links, there will be adjacent virtual nodes mapped to two remote substrate nodes, resulting in increased virtual link mapping overhead, reducing the utilization of substrate network resources.`

 (别人的方法, 分类, 目前还存在的问题)